skypjack/entt/README.md

 registry.destroy(entity);
 ```

 It requires that `entity` is valid.
-In case it is not, an assertion will fail in debug mode and the behaviour is undefined in release mode.<br/>
+In case it is not, an assertion will fail in debug mode and the behaviour is undefined in release mode.

 If the purpose is to remove a single component instead, the `remove` member function template is the way to go:

 ```cpp